lincc-frameworks/lf-workflow-dash/README.md

 ### Option 2: Fork the Repo to Make Your Own Dashboard

 1. **Fork this Repository**

-   - Click the "Fork" button in the top-right corner of this repository to create your copy.

    - Feel free to delete `rail.html` and `rail_tracked_workflows.yaml` right away.

 2. **Modify Your YAML**

    - In your forked repository, navigate to the `tracked_workflows.yaml` file.

-   - Follow the same YAML format described above to customize your dashboard, then save your changes.
+Follow the same YAML format described above to customize your dashboard, then save your changes.

 3. **Activate GitHub Actions**